 I teach, design and host circle-based processes for groups who want to meet and work together in a more collaborative way.

-I live in New Westminster, BC, Canada, on the unceded territory of the QayQayt and Coast Salish people.
+I live in New Westminster, BC, Canada, on the unceded territory of the Qayqayt and Coast Salish peoples.

 I offer practices and structures for groups who want to: